JarryShaw/PyPCAPKit/examples/benchmark/README.rst

 averaged first, that the environments stitch together correctly, that an unmeasured engine keeps its reason, that the overlap marking neither over- nor under-claims, and that the emitted reStructuredText parses under **plain docutils** with no warnings and uses no Sphinx-only roles.
-That last one matters because GitHub renders ``README.rst`` with docutils, where a ``:mod:`` role comes out as a visible error block while looking perfectly fine in the project's own Sphinx docs.
+That last one is now a conservative choice rather than a hard requirement: the snippets land in ``docs/source/index.rst``, which Sphinx renders, so a ``:mod:`` role would survive there.
+Keeping them docutils-clean is what lets a table be pasted into any reStructuredText a plain docutils reader will see -- where a ``:mod:`` role comes out as a visible error block while looking perfectly fine in the project's own Sphinx docs.

 The matrix adds its own statements to check, since most of the ways a version column can be wrong are silent: that a document lands in the column its *interpreter* names